Getting overdraft protection

 Costs of overdraft protection

-Along with interest charges that apply to the overdraft amount, your financial institution can charge you a fee for overdraft protection.
+Along with interest that applies to the overdraft amount, your financial institution can charge a fee for overdraft protection.

 Fees

-Many financial institutions offer one or both of these fee options for basic overdraft protection:
+Many financial institutions offer one or both fee options for basic overdraft protection:

 - monthly fee